Brand Names: Alsuma, Imitrex, Imitrex Statdose, Imitrex Statdose Refill, SUMAtriptan Succinate Syringe, Sumavel DosePro, Zembrace SymTouch

-Stop using sumatriptan and call your doctor if you have a serious side effect such as:
+Stop using sumatriptan and call your doctor at once if you have:

-Less serious side effects may include:
+Common side effects may include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.